mnichols08/explore-rpg/README.md

 - **Procedurally generated strongholds** &mdash; shimmering gateways whisk heroes into harder, instanced arenas brimming with tougher enemies and richer rewards.
 - **Dynamic dungeon atmospherics** &mdash; animated lava pools, obsidian corridors, and exit sigils add tension without sacrificing performance.
 - **Live minimap HUD** &mdash; a top-right tactical map tracks heroes, portals, and the shimmering safe zone so you always know where to head next.
+- **Portal compass & collapsible minimap** &mdash; follow the HUD arrow and nearest-portals hint, or tuck the minimap away when you want an unobstructed view.
 - **Ambient recovery with safe haven boosts** &mdash; health slowly returns anywhere in the wild, but stepping into the safe zone accelerates regeneration about a thousand-fold.
+- **Battle Momentum streaks** &mdash; chain takedowns to ignite short-lived boosts to power, speed, and XP, all tracked right on your stat panel.

 ## Getting started